JustinBertrand/web-design-challenge/README.md

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Web Design Challenge - Visualization Dashboard

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Summary

 For this challenge, I created a visualization dashboard website using visualizations created in another challenge.
 Specifically, plotting [weather data](Resources/cities.csv).

 In building this dashboard, I created individual pages for each plot and the means to navigate between them.
 These pages contain the visualizations and their corresponding explanations.
-There is also a landing page where we can see a comparison of all of the plots, and another page to view the data used to build them.
+There is also a landing page with a comparison of all of the plots, and another page to view the data I used to build them.

 ### Requirements